Using the Ionic/Capacitor VS Code Extension

-The Ionic Visual Studio Code extension helps you perform various functions that are common to developing a Capacitor app, all without leaving your VS Code window.
+The Ionic Visual Studio Code extension doubles as an official Capacitor extension, and helps you perform various functions that are common to developing a Capacitor app, all without leaving your VS Code window.
 You can install the extension on the Visual Studio Marketplace.
-Once you have the extension installed, you’ll see the Ionic logo in the activity bar.
+Once you have the extension installed, you'll see the Ionic logo in the activity bar.

 You can add Capacitor to your existing application by choosing "Integrate Capacitor".